skvamme/command-line-compass/README.md

 The word tcppos is sending current position over the internet to a server, replace the current ip-address and port with a real one.
 The word tcprun is sending compass heading to a server once every second.
 Break the command with Ctrl-C.

+On the server host you can use netcat, like this to listen at port 8080 nc -l -p 8080 -k